JiaxinWu-25/videoerasing/README.md

 This project follows up on the work of [T2VUnlearning](https://github.com/VDIGPKU/T2VUnlearning/tree/main).
 We would like to express our gratitude to the original authors for their codebase.

-Based on their framework, we have implemented the **training code** from scratch, enabling the training of Erasers/Adapters for video generation models (e.g., CogVideoX).
+Based on their framework, we have implemented the **training code** from scratch, which is not released by their framework, enabling the training of Erasers/Adapters for video generation models (e.g., CogVideoX).

 If you find this code useful, please also consider citing/starring the original repository.